How to Protect Yourself: Eyeglasses and Contact LensesSource: The Florida Attorney General's Office

 If you are in the market for eyeglasses or contact lenses, don’t rely solely on advertised prices for these products in deciding which eye care practitioner to go to for an examination, or where to buy the glasses or lenses once you have the written prescription.

 There are three types of eye care practitioners.
 An ophthalmologist is a medical or osteopathic physician who specializes in diagnosing and treating diseases of the eyes.
 He can examine the eyes and dispense eyeglasses and contact lenses.
-An optometrist has a doctor of optometry degree, and can examine the eyes for vision problems and diseases, and can dispense eyeglasses and contact lenses.
-An optician may prepare and dispense eyeglasses and contact lenses, upon receiving the prescription you have obtained from the ophthalmologist or optometrist.
-Opticians who are specially certified may even fit you with soft contact lenses, and adapt them if necessary, and may do the same with hard contact lenses if the medical doctor or optometrist has authorized her to do so.
+An optometrist has a doctor of optometry degree and can examine the eyes for vision problems and diseases as well as dispense eyeglasses and contact lenses.
+An optician may prepare and dispense eyeglasses and contact lenses upon receiving the prescription you have obtained from the ophthalmologist or optometrist.
+Opticians who are specially certified may even fit you with soft contact lenses, and adapt them if necessary, and may do the same with hard contact lenses if the medical doctor or optometrist has authorized him to do so.

 The law provides that once your eyes have been examined, you are entitled to your prescription for eyeglasses, or a duplicate of the prescription.
 This will allow you to shop for the best value.
 Some eye care professionals may agree to provide you with a copy of your contact lens prescription also, particularly if the prescription is for soft, daily wear lenses.
 If you want a copy of your contact lens prescription, you may wish to choose a practitioner who will provide it to you.